enikeishik/UnityExternalMediaManager/README.md

 # Unity External Media Manager (v1.0.0)

 Manager of external media files (texts, images, audio, video) for Unity 3D.
+Allows to pick the media file (via UnitySimpleFileBrowser) and make some action with media file path, media data or loads media into UI element.

 ## Requirements